traverson/traverson/README.md

 (To make the examples easier to read, we note the URI corresponding to the document above each document.
 The URI is of course not part of the JSON response body.)

-After receiving the document from the start URI, Traverson starts to follow the links given in provided via the `walk` method.
+After receiving the document from the start URI, Traverson starts to follow the provided via the `walk` method.
 Since the first link is `link_to`, it looks for a property with this name in the JSON response.
 In this case, this yields the next URI to access: `http://api.io/follow/me`.
 Traverson will fetch the document from there now.
 Let's assume this document looks like to this:

     https://api.io/follow/me
     {